RI Geopolitics

 With war ended, Providence resumed its pattern of growth.
 Its citizens and entrepreneurs weathered a postwar depression (1784-86) and then scaled new economic heights.
 When American ships were barred from the British West Indies in 1784, local merchants replaced this important colonial trading partner with ports in Latin America and the Orient.

-During the early years of the republic, Providence moved into the front rank of the nation's municipalities, first as a bustling port and then as an industrial and financial center.
-Providence merchants, especially the Browns, experimented in manufacturing.
-Samuel Slater was their first important protégé.
-The transition begun by Slater in 1790, was on its way to completion by 1830.
-Manufacturing had replaced maritime activity as the dynamic element in the economy.
-Providence's four major areas of manufacturing were base metals and machinery, cotton textiles, woolen textiles, and jewelry and silverware.
+By 1830 manufacturing had replaced maritime activity as the dynamic element in the economy.
+Providence’s four major areas of manufacturing were base metals and machinery, cotton textiles, woolen textiles, and jewelry and silverware.
 Industry became become the principal outlet for venture capital and the primary source of wealth.